READING TIME: 8 MINUTES

 Under Configure Networking, select the dropdown and choose your network adapter.
 Note: If this is the very first VM you’ve ever created and nothing shows up here, you will first need to go into the Virtual Switch Manager settings of Hyper-V Manager and create a new External Switch.

 On the Connect Virtual Hard Disk screen, choose Use an existing virtual hard disk.
-Then, browse to C:\VirtualMachines\homeassistant3.
+Then, browse to C:\VirtualMachines\homeassistant3 and select the .vhdx.

 Then click Next and Finish.
 Congratulations!
 You’re VM is now setup and ready to start using.